-Rochelle Pennington was invited on December 13, 2012, to present the Christmas Tree Ship story to the entire Crivitz Elementary School.
+Rochelle Pennington was invited to present the Christmas Tree Ship story to the entire Crivitz Elementary School.
 The author presented back-to-back programs all day to hundreds of enthusiastic kindergarten through sixth-grade students.
 In the evening, she presented the story at a dinner banquet to Board members of the Crivitz Public Library, Board members of the Northeast Reading Council, and members of the Crivitz Women's Club.

 Comments from Judith Marchewka, Northeast Reading Council Board member:

 “It has been such a pleasure getting to know you, Rochelle, and having this experience.
 I also wanted to tell you what a wonderful connection you have with children of all ages, especially in making them feel that their questions and comments are truly important and special to your presentation.
 Our children will never forget how you made them feel.
 Merry Christmas!”

 Photo above: Knights of Columbus community Christmas party for needy families

 Pennington was honored to be invited to be a storyteller as part of the entertainment to over a hundred children at this annual gathering.